Virtualization

 You can add virtual guests on a pacemaker cluster within the Uyuni Web UI, too.

-Procedure: Creating a cluster managed Virtual Guest
+Procedure: Creating a Cluster Managed Virtual Guest

 1. Follow the Creating a Virtual Guest procedure on one of the nodes of the cluster with the following additions: